PaddlePaddle/PaddleScience/README.md

 software components for developing novel scientific computing applications.
 Such new applications include Physics-informed Machine Learning, neural network based PDE solvers, machine learning for CFD, and so on.
-PaddleScience is currently under active development. and the designs are evolving and its APIs are subject to change.
+PaddleScience is currently under active development.
+Its design is evolving and its APIs are subject to change.

 # Core features and organization